 - 3.81 All self-declarations must confirm the resident's details and describe what the resident is confirming. - 3.82 If a resident self-declares prior attainment, you must check this in the personal learning record and query any contradictory information with the resident.
 The personal learning record will not necessarily override the resident's self-declaration.

-4 Full specification can be found here: Specification of the Individualised Learner Record for 2023 to 2024
+&lt;sup>3 Full specification can be found here: Specification of the Individualised Learner Record for 2024 to 2026

 Section 4 - Performance Management & Payments